The Lauder brothers have often been written about as rich heirs who occasionally make spectacular gifts.

 Put those two trajectories together and a family pattern becomes visible.
 One brother built and stewarded corporate power while turning large portions of it toward philanthropy in medicine and culture.
 The other became one of the most influential Jewish institutional figures in the post-Cold War world, using wealth, diplomacy, and personal infrastructure to support Jewish communal life and advocacy.

-Their philanthropy is really about permanence
+Their philanthropy is about permanence

 That is why the brothers belong in this archive.
 Their public significance lies less in donor headlines than in permanence.